smashingtags/homelabarr/README.md

 🔗 **[Live Demo](https://demo.homelabarr.com)**

 ## Known Issues
+- This app is under heavy development and as such is not fully functional
+- Volume mounts/mapping needs to be set so that containers requiring storage can install
-- The majority of the application ports will need to be set so as not to conflict with one another.
+- The majority of the application ports will need to be set to not conflict with one another.
 I will be making a database of used ports and apps so that I can go back and fix these
 - Some template files may be using outdated images, I am currently testing to see what deploys
+- Traefik mode not yet complete
+- Authentik mode is not yet complete
 - I need to set up a persistent storage method.
 - Unable to stop or restart containers from the web interface.
+(Need to complete the API)
 - Needs a notification upon a successful deploy